GenericJam/Scheduler/README.md

     Production D starts on day 9 and ends on day 11
 ```

 In this example, it’s not possible to carry out all the productions because the periods for B and C overlap.
-3 productions maximum can be carried out: A, D and C.
+3 productions maximum can be carried out: A, D and C.<br/>

 Constraints

 startingDay > current date